MCAL: Minimum Cost Human-Machine Active Labeling: Cost Prediction Models

+\eqnref{eq:truncatedPowerLaw} can better predict the generalization error (\figref{fig:truncated}) based on the training size than a power-law, especially at larger values of $\cset{\set{B}}$. \figref{fig:truncated2} shows that more samples help calibrate the truncated power law to better predict the falloff.
+Other models and data sets show similar results (see Appendix \secref{sec:truncated_appendix}).

-$\erra{\sdbt}$ is expected to increase monotonically with $\theta$ as increasing $\theta$ has the effect of adding data that $\clD$ is progressively less confident about.
-Lacking a parametric model for this dependence, to find $\theta^\star$, we generate power-law models $\erra{\sdbt}$ for various discrete values of $\theta\in(0,1)$ as described in \secref{sec:taal}. $\theta^\star$ for a given $\set{B}$ is then predicted by searching across the predicted $\erra{\sdbt}$ corresponding to the discrete values of $\theta$.
+$\erra{\sdbt}$ will increase monotonically with $\theta$ since increasing $\theta$ has the effect of adding data that $\clD$ is progressively less confident about (ranked by $\reverseuncf$).
+Lacking a parametric model for this dependence, to find $\theta^\star$, \sysname generates power-law models $\erra{\sdbt}$ for various discrete $\theta\in(0,1)$ (\secref{sec:taal}). \sysname obtains $\theta^\star$ for a given $\set{B}$ by searching across the predicted $\erra{\sdbt}$.
+While $\erra{\sdbt}$ also depends on the data acquisition batch size ($\delta$, see \secref{subsec:TrainingCosts}), when the total accumulated training sample size is large enough, the error rate starts to converge, hence the dependence is insignificant. \figref{fig:ErrorOnDelta} shows this variation is $< 1\%$ especially for smaller values of $\theta$.